vidjil/vidjil/doc/dev-server.md

 If everything works well, you should now be able to connect to your server with your usual credential and to see your data.

 #### Migrating Py4web release-2024.01 to release-2024.05.1

 This release don't have breaking change.

-Notable change is that now preproces, pre-fuse and post-fuse need to be declared in three differents directories and use the same organisation that [vidjil-contribs](https://gitlab.inria.fr/vidjil/contrib) repository.
+Notable change is that now preprocess, pre-fuse and post-fuse need to be declared in three different directories and use the same organization that [vidjil-contribs](https://gitlab.inria.fr/vidjil/contrib) repository.

 To unify this, a new value should be add to docker-compose in uwsgi volume: